citusdata/citus_docs/develop/reference_ddl.rst

   SELECT create_distributed_table('A', 'foo', colocate_with => 'none');

+Using co-location group ``'none'`` can potentially take advantage of more worker nodes than existing groups.
+A table distributed into an existing co-location group will be placed on exactly the same nodes as other tables in the group, which doesn't include nodes added after the group was created.

-To co-locate a number of tables, distribute one and then put the others into its co-location group.
+When tables are indeed related (for instance will be joined), it does make sense to explicitly co-locate them.
+To do this for multiple tables, distribute one and then put the others into its co-location group.
 For example:

 .. code-block:: postgresql